Work Hard, Play Hard at Amsterdam Dance Event

 ADE is not just an electronic music festival.
 It’s five days and nights filled with unique events, exhibitions, conferences and parties where people from all over the world share their love for dance music.
 It’s the perfect place to network, learn and keep track on the latest and greatest.

-Who’s up for Amsterdam Dance Event 2016?
+So…who’s up for Amsterdam Dance Event 2016?
 Let’s get this party started!